michaelruppe/FSAE/Precharge/README.md

 </p>
 </div>

 In 2020, NU Racing specified a 400V accumulator and a TS capacitance of 1600uF.
 Using these as design constraints, a 390Ohm precharge resistor was selected to precharge the TS quickly without excessive overload.
-As seen below, the resistor is overloaded to 400W (16x) its rating for a very brief period at the start of a precharge sequence.
+As seen below, the resistor is overloaded to 400W (16 times its rating) for a very brief period at the start of a precharge sequence.
 After approximately 1 second the resistor is no longer overloaded.
-The initial precharge current(~1A) is well within the capacity of the HV contactor.
-The resistance is above the minimum required for 2020 motorcontrollers (47Ohm).
+The initial precharge current(~1A) is well within the capacity of the precharge contactor.
+The resistance is above the minimum required for 2020 motorcontrollers (47 Ohm).

 <div align="center">
 <img src="docs/precharge-power.png" width="800">
-<p>A 390Ohm 25W resistor precharges the TS to 90% in 3.6 seconds, experiencing a brief 16x overload.
+<p>A 390Ohm 25W resistor precharges the TS to 95% in about 2.5 seconds, experiencing a brief 16x overload.
 Overloads of this nature are acceptable for the selected family of power resistors and allow cheaper, smaller, low-power resistors to be specified.
 </p>
 </div>